timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2021-10-17
+# Objectives for Today 2021-10-18

+- Update Key Performance Indicators for the adventure.
+- Discord / Reddit / other weekly topics/questions.
+- Write the article on How to View Failure.
+- Video creation, practice talking to sim racers.
-- Update Marketing Data Collector to latest version and get the sheet relinked.
+- Potential call to get the deal closed on the top-secret opportunity.
-- Fixing TrackBuilder which is failing the nightly builds on Linux.
-- StreamHelper / TurtleBot to a single project vs separated, make use of libraries.
-- Potentially building a "gray box" racetrack for Trailing Brakes.
-- Potentially building arenas for Rally of Rockets.
-- Random projects here and there as desire pulls.

 **Purpose**

-To make bits of progress on various things without deciding to focus on a single big project.
+To practice talking to the Sim Racing audience, build confidence and make engaging video content.